glotzerlab/rowan/paper/paper.md

 high-performance, easily utilized solution.
 The package was incorporated into the open source plato [@plato] simulation visualization tool as well some internal packages that have not yet been open sourced.
-Going forward, *rowan* will simplify the maintenance of many of our existing code bases and simplify all code development involving quaternion operations in Python.
+Going forward, *rowan* will not only simplify the maintenance of many of our existing code bases, it will also simplify code development involving quaternion operations going forward, both within and outside our group.

 # Acknowledgements